 Real Performance

-The R-value rating assigned to insulation products is measured under laboratory conditions that does not reflect the real-world environmental conditions that buildings are exposed to.
-R-value measurements are derived from small, meticulously prepared laboratory samples that are tested in an airtight hot box that does not introduce any air movement or convective airflow.
-In reality building envelopes are constantly exposed to air infiltration and temperature swings, especially in northern climates.
-Real-world testing consistently proves that the current method of labeling insulation performance is extremely flawed.
-Studies by the EPA and Oak Ridge National laboratories have shown that fiberglass insulation systems commonly perform at less than 50% of labeled R-value.
+The R-value assigned to insulation products is measured under laboratory conditions that do not necessarily reflect real-world environmental conditions or installation quality.
+R-value measurements are derived from small, meticulously prepared laboratory samples that are tested in an airtight hot box without an air pressure differential across the test sample.
+In reality, building envelopes are constantly exposed to differential air pressures and temperature swings and insulation is often carelessly installed with numerous defects and bypasses.

 Back to top